DeerElk/Samsung-SCX-3400-Splix-MacOS/README.md

-# Samsung SCX-3405W SpliX Driver for macOS
+# Samsung SCX-3400 Series SpliX Driver for macOS

-Unofficial SpliX-based CUPS driver for **Samsung SCX-3405W** on modern macOS with Apple Silicon.
+Unofficial SpliX-based CUPS driver for **Samsung SCX-3400 Series** on modern macOS with Apple Silicon.

 The driver was successfully tested with a **Samsung SCX-3405W** connected via USB.